 Keeping Families Close

-In April, the Fathers and Families Support Center (FFSC) unexpectedly lost its found an CEO, Halbert Sullivan, leaving colleagues to mourn his passing make plans to recognize his many contributions.
+In April, the Fathers and Families Support Center (FFSC) unexpectedly lost its founder and CEO, Halbert Sullivan, leaving colleagues to mourn his passing and make plans to recognize his many contributions.
 Sullivan, who struggled with substance use and incarceration as a young man, launched the nonprofit in 1997 after realizing that many St. Louis parents needed help keeping their families together.

 Today, Sullivan’s organization serves hundreds of men and women each year through parenting education, legal and community re-entry services, employment counseling, youth development and other critical programs.
 Now based in new downtown headquarters, the center originally served mostly fathers, but a recent name change reflects its evolving commitment to mothers and youth as well.
 FFSC’s mission is supported by research that shows children of involved parents are more likely to finish school and enjoy happy, productive lives.

 Executive vice president and COO Cheri Tillis was named acting CEO to keep the organization’s programs on track, and she says there has been no interruption in services for families.
 “The sudden loss of Mr. Sullivan caught our staff off guard, but we have been supportive of each other and are committed to honoring his legacy,” Tillis says.
 Since its founding, the organization has provided services to 18,000 fathers and made a difference in the lives of more than 45,000 children.

 Tillis says the COVID-19 pandemic presented challenges over the past year, but the organization has weathered them effectively.
 “We already had the technology for people to participate in programs remotely, including monitors and cameras,” she explains.
 “We were able to continue all of our classes via Zoom, so we actually never had to shut down.”